zurmoehle/gutenberg/docs/reference-guides/data/data-core-editor.md

 ### trashPost

-Action generator for trashing the current post in the editor.
+Action for trashing the current post in the editor.

 ### undo